iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 geometry parameters is more accurate when using a 3D calibration object, which is why these parameters are estimated and also saved, but not used in the further steps of the processing pipeline.
-Pressing the *save parmeters* button pops up a file dialog, which allows the destimation xml file to be selected.
+Pressing the *save parameters* button pops up a file dialog, which allows the destimation xml file to be selected.
 The resulting file looks like this one: